 Significance and Use

 5.1 Using a geotextile as a medium to retain soil particles necessitates compatibility between it and the adjacent soil.
 This test method is used to indicate the apparent opening size in a geotextile, which reflects the approximate largest opening dimension available for soil to pass through.

-5.4 In case of a dispute arising from differences in reported test results when using Test Method D4751 for acceptance testing of commercial shipments, the purchaser and the supplier should conduct comparative tests to determine if there is a statistical bias between their laboratories.
+5.4 In case of a dispute arising from differences in reported test results when using Test Methods for acceptance testing of commercial shipments, the purchaser and the supplier should conduct comparative tests to determine if there is a statistical bias between their laboratories.
 Competent statistical assistance is recommended for the investigation of bias.
-As a minimum, the two parties should take a group of test specimens that are homogeneous as possible and that are from a lot of material of the type in question.
+As a minimum, the two parties should take a group of test specimens that are as homogeneous as possible and that are from a lot of material of the type in question.
 The test specimens should then be randomly assigned in equal numbers to each laboratory for testing.
-The average results from the two laboratories should be compared using Students t-test for unpaired data and an acceptable probability level chosen by the two parties before the testing is begun.
+The average results from the two laboratories should be compared using Student’s t-test for unpaired data and an acceptable probability level chosen by the two parties before the testing is begun.
 If a bias is found, either its cause must be found and corrected or the purchaser and the supplier must agree to interpret future test results in the light of the known bias.

-1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory requirements prior to use.
+1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D1776/D1776M Practice for Conditioning and Testing Textiles

 D4354 Practice for Sampling of Geosynthetics and Rolled Erosion Control Products (RECPs) for Testing

 D4439 Terminology for Geosynthetics